…of our childhoods

 Next is Roland’s school photograph, he attended the boys school attached to St. Agatas Church in William St. North Strand.
 Had to include the photograph of my grandfather Peter McCrann (note the monkey!
 They lived in Mayor Street just off the docks and I guess that’s how the monkey arrived) Roland is the youngest boy and Bebe the young girl and Peter (They had a brother called Peter called after his father Peter) the older boy.
 They lived in Mayor Street and the family exported cattle, mostly to England.

 Next is a photo from my mother’s side.
-Her two younger brothers Kevin and Paddy Bolger.
+Her two younger brothers were Kevin and Paddy Bolger.

 The next photo is of my great grandmother Mary Walsh nee Kelly and I knew her as she died when I was 8.
 My grandmother Elizabeth Walsh (later Bolger) is on the left.
 Next shows my mother Nora and her brothers Kevin and Paddy.
 They are in the studio photo also.

-Next photo , and I know I’m fortunate to have these is of my great great grandparents, parents of Mary Kelly.
-John Kelly, Detective Sergeant in the DMP from Ashford, Co.
+Next photo , and I know I’m very fortunate to have these, is of my great great grandparents, parents of Mary Kelly.
+They are John Kelly, Detective Sergeant in the DMP from Ashford, Co.
 Wicklow and Ann Reilly (a monitress) from Navan, Co.
 Meath.
 (5-9)

 (10)John Kelly and Ann Reilly about 1870